heysokam/ngpu/readme.md

 # ngpu : Native WebGPU library in Nim
-Rendering library, targeting the design concepts of the WebGPU API.
+Rendering library, targeting the design concepts of WebGPU-native.
 Don't be fooled by the `web` part.
 This project's target is native gpu usage.